MKLab-ITI/JGNN/tutorials/GNN.md

-# :zap: Graph neural networks
+# :zap: Graph neural networks for node classification

 Graph neural networks (GNNs) extend the concept of base [neural networks](tutorials/NN.md).
 You can already write any GNN with the base the `LayerBuilder` class for designing neural models,